 Spring time is here and with it comes deck building season.
 This is the time of year when our millwork department spends 75% of the day grooving Ipe decking boards for hidden fasteners.
-At any given moment there are several trucks being loaded with Ipe to be shipped off to our customers around the country.
+At any given moment there are several trucks being loaded with Ipe or Cumaru or Tigerwood decking to be shipped off to our customers around the country.
 As we have written about on this blog earlier, Ipe is really an unrivaled decking species, but the price continues to climb every year.
-So it is that this year we are paying very close attention to alternative decking woods to Ipe and we thought now would be a good time to discuss the options out on the market.
+So it is that this year we are paying very close attention to alternative decking to Ipe wood and we thought now would be a good time to discuss the options out on the market.

 There are many excellent tropical decking species that all look and perform differently so how do you choose the right one??

 Ipe: No matter how you look at it, Ipe is the number one option for decking.
 It is truly a magic wood that remains stable and strong in every environment.
 For exterior uses, Ipe does not have to be dried so the turn around time from forest to your job site is much less.
 Usually when we receive Ipe wood from our mills it is stable around 12-15% moisture content.
 As one of the hardest woods in the world, durability is never in question.
 Since Ipe is the premium decking wood it can be found in many applications from boardwalks to private residences.
 The superior performance and high demand of course come at a higher price point.